What is in this leaflet

 All medicines have risks and benefits.
 Your doctor has more information about this medicine than is contained in this leaflet.

 If you have any concerns about using this medicine, talk to your doctor or pharmacist.

 Keep this leaflet with your medicine.
 You may need to read it again.

 What TALTZ is used for

-TALTZ is used to treat a skin condition called plaque psoriasis, which is caused by inflammation affecting the skin.
-TALTZ reduces the inflammation and other symptoms of the disease.
+Plaque psoriasis is a skin condition caused by inflammation affecting the skin.
+TALTZ reduces inflammation and other symptoms of the disease, such as scaling, itching and pain.
 TALTZ is used in adult patients with moderate-to-severe plaque psoriasis who are candidates for systemic therapy or phototherapy.

 TALTZ contains the active ingredient ixekizumab.
 Ixekizumab is a monoclonal antibody.
 Monoclonal antibodies are proteins that recognise and bind specifically to certain proteins in the body.